nimh-dsst/dsst-defacing-pipeline/README.md

   recently acquired T1w scan is of the best quality.
 - **Other/Secondary Scans:** All scans *except* the primary scan are grouped together and referred to as "other" or " secondary" scans for a given session.
-- **[VisualQC](https://raamana.github.io/visualqc):** A suite of QC tools developed by Pradeep Ramanna, assistant Professor at University of Pittsburgh.
+- **[VisualQC](https://raamana.github.io/visualqc):** A suite of QC tools developed by Pradeep Ramanna (assistant Professor at University of Pittsburgh).
 While a noun, it's sometimes also used as a verb to refer to "QC-ing scans visually".
 Within the team, a sentence like "We'll be Visual QC-ing primary scans." means that we'll be eyeball-ing the primary scans using VisualQC.

 ## Workflow

-### STEP 1: Generate and finalize "primary" scans to "other" scans mapping file.
+### **1:** Generate and finalize "primary" scans to "other" scans mapping file.

 Generate a mapping file using the `generate_mappings.py` script.
 Edit the generated mapping file, if necessary.
 Use the flowchart below as reference while making decisions about or changes to the mapping file.
 The time and effort required